Dinosaurs in Jurassic Park: Indoraptor

 Indoraptor is a fictional hybrid dinosaur antagonist in Jurassic World: Fallen Kingdom.
-It is made by combining the DNA from the Indominus rex and a Velociraptor.
-In the film, it is created by Dr. Henry Wu on behalf of Eli Mills as a weaponized animal.
-The creature escapes at Benjamin Lockwood's estate and kills several people, before battling Blue, a Velociraptor.
+In the film, it is created by Dr. Henry Wu as a weaponized animal, using a bone fragment recovered from the deceased Indominus rex, which included Velociraptor DNA in its makeup.
+The Indoraptor escapes at Benjamin Lockwood's estate and kills several people, before battling Blue, a Velociraptor.
 The Indoraptor eventually falls to its death when it is impaled on the horn of a ceratopsian skull, on display in Lockwood's library of dinosaur skeletons.
+The bone fragment is later destroyed when a T. rex stomps on it.
+The Indoraptor is the last hybrid dinosaur of the Jurassic World trilogy.

-The Indoraptor has long human-like arms, which Spielberg considered to be the animal's scariest trait.
+The Indoraptor has long human-like arms, which Spielberg considered to be its scariest trait.
 It is depicted as a facultative biped with a height of approximately 10 ft tall while standing on two legs.
 It is portrayed as 23 ft long and weighing about 2,200 lbs.
 The front teeth and long claws were inspired by Count Orlok in Nosferatu.
 Bayona chose black for the dinosaur's color to give the appearance of a black shadow, saying "it's very terrifying when you see the Indoraptor in the dark because you can only see the eyes and the teeth".
 Initially, the film was to feature two Indoraptors, one black and one white.
 The black Indoraptor would kill the white one, in what Bayona considered similar to Cain and Abel.
 The white Indoraptor was ultimately removed from the script as the story was considered detailed enough without it.

 The Indoraptor was primarily created through CGI, although close-up shots used a practical head, neck, shoulders, foot and arm.
 Neal Scanlan provided the animatronics.
 An inflatable Indoraptor stand-in, operated by two puppeteers on set, was used for some scenes, with CGI replacing it later in production.
 David Vickery, ILM's visual effects supervisor, said that Bayona wanted the Indoraptor to look "malnourished and slightly unhinged".
-The Indoraptor vocal sounds were created by combining noises from various types of animal, including chihuahua, pig, cougar, and lion.
+Its vocal sounds were created by combining noises from various types of animal, including chihuahua, pig, cougar, and lion.
 The sound of dental drills was also used.

 Bayona incorporated elements from the 1931 film Frankenstein as he wanted to give the Indoraptor the feel of a "rejected creature".
-Bayona said: "There's something of that in the way we introduce the character, the Indoraptor, this kind of laboratory in the underground facilities at the end of a long corridor, inside a cell.
+He said: "There's something of that in the way we introduce the character, the Indoraptor, this kind of laboratory in the underground facilities at the end of a long corridor, inside a cell.
 It has this kind of Gothic element that reminds me a little bit of the world of Frankenstein, this kind of Gothic world.
 And we have also references of people with mental illness, like this kind of shake you see from time to time.
 It's kind of like a nervous tic that the Indoraptor has, and it's taken from real references of mentally ill people".

-The Indoraptor is the last hybrid dinosaur of the Jurassic World trilogy.